Károly Leiningen-Westerburg: Early life

-Count Karl August was born into an old noble family in which several members pursued military careers, including his brothers Johann Ludwig (1807–1864), Viktor August (1821–1880), and Georg August (1815–1850), with the Imperial army.
+Count Karl August was born into an ancient noble family in which several members pursued military careers, including his brothers Johann Ludwig (1807–1864), Viktor August (1821–1880), and Georg August (1815–1850), with the Imperial army.
 His father, Friedrich, Count zu Leiningen-Westerburg (1761–1839), inherited the county of Altleiningen, but had divorced his first wife, Charlotte von Zech und Rautenburg (1777–1841), in 1798 after six years of childless marriage.
 By the time Count Friedrich remarried Eleonore Maria Magdalena Breitwieser (1781–1841) in 1813 (initially morganatically, whereupon she became created Frau von Brettwitz) he already had several children by her, legitimised by their parents' marriage.
 Karl, being born after the wedding, was legitimate from birth.

 Life and Martyrdom

-Count Károly married rich Hungarian noblewoman Erzsébet Sissányi de Törökbecse (1827–1898) in 1844, thereby becoming proprietor of the large Hungarian estate of Törökbecse.
+Count Károly married rich Hungarian noblewoman Erzsébet Sissányi de Törökbecse (1827–1898, of Greek-Aromanian descent) in 1844, thereby becoming proprietor of the large Hungarian estate of Törökbecse.
 In the autumn of 1848, the Temesvár regiment was mobilized, and Károly volunteered for the campaign waged against the Serbs.
 By December 1848 he had become a major, was promoted to lieutenant colonel in March 1849, and to colonel in April.
 He acquired more renown during the spring campaign and was promoted to the rank of general on July 1.
 Discharged on July 2, along with Louis Benedict Szőny, he joined the Hungarian uprising.

-Execution of the Martyrs of Arad.
-Work by János Thorma.
+Execution of the Martyrs of Arad by János Thorma.

 Before the final defeat, he successfully repulsed a number of attacks.
 He was captured and sentenced to death by hanging.
 His last recorded words were: "I have only just learned the tidings blared by the newspapers...I have no documents with which to refute any incident, but I have faith that at the last God's skies will open before all -- and when I come before the throne of God's eternal judgment -- these allegations of me shall be solemnly denounced as low slander."
 His death by hanging was carried out along with the rest of the partisans.